JChouCode/jchou-dev/index.md

 # About Me

 !!!
 Currently looking for new SWE opportunities (full stack, backend, or frontend)!
-I was recently laid off at Apollo GraphQL and have prior experience fullstack at Apollo GraphQL, ServiceNow, IoTeX, and NASA. </br>Feel free to reach out, would love to chat more :)
+I have prior experience fullstack at Apollo GraphQL, ServiceNow, IoTeX, and NASA.
+<br/>Feel free to reach out, would love to chat more :)
 !!!

 Hi!
 I'm Jeffrey :wave:.
 I'm a Taiwanese American :flag-tw: :flag-us: software engineer born and raised in the Bay Area, CA.
 I graduated from Cornell University in 2022, with a bachelors degree in Computer Science.
 As a developer, I'm constantly in the pursuit of learning and seek to better myself everyday.

-Outside of work, some of my passions include number one, weightlifting :weight_lifter:.
+Outside of work, some of my passions include 1. weightlifting :weight_lifter:!
 I love going to the gym and lifting heavy weight.
-Number two, surfing :man-surfing:.
+2. Surfing :man-surfing:!
 It's a new hobby I picked up during quarantine but it's super fun and I suggest you try it too.
 I often drive down to Santa Cruz where the conditions are best.
-No. 3, fashion :kimono:.
+3. Fashion :kimono:!
 I love keeping up with the latest fashion trends!

 ## Work Experience
 - **Software Engineer**, Apollo GraphQL (backend/infra) Aug-Dec 2022